dhhepting/dhhepting.github.io/_works/bibtex/2005-09-GerHep-A-Framework-for-Personalization-of-Interactive-Sound-Synthesis.md

 ---
 layout: bibtex-default
 citekey: 2005-09-GerHep
-title: A Framework for Personalization of Interactive Sound Synthesis (2005)
+title: "A Framework for Personalization of Interactive Sound Synthesis (2005)"
-breadcrumb: A Framework for Personalization of Interactive Sound Synthesis (2005)
+breadcrumb: "A Framework for Personalization of Interactive Sound Synthesis (2005)"
 category: conference
 projects:
  - multimedia